cryoem-sweden/docs/acq/loading.rst

 9. Hold the grid firmly with the tool, until it is really inserted in the cassette (otherwise it is very difficult to recover the grid)

-For visual illustration wath the following video:
+For visual illustration wacth the following video:

 .. raw:: html